Muguruza sees off Garcia to reach Dubai semis

 "When you play a top-10 player, and you beat second time in a row, it gives you a good sign that what I'm doing is right."

-The two-time Grand Slam winner is seeking her first title since Cincinnati last August and next faces Daria Kasatkina, a winner over fellow Russian Elena Vesnina 7-6 (7/5), 6-1.
+The two-time Grand Slam winner is seeking her first title since Cincinnati last August and next faces either Daria Kasatkina or her fellow Russian Elena Vesnina.

 - Kerber sets up Svitolina clash -